Coconut Tree Viewpoint & Siargao's Palm Tree Road 2025

 If you don’t want to drive a scooter you can Hire a Tourist Van or trike to take you around the island.
 This will cost more and therefore something you need to consider if you’re a budget traveller like us!

-The last option is to book onto a tour, lots of people recommend the Siargao Land Tour which can be found here.
+The most relaxed option is to book onto a tour, lots of people recommend the Siargao Land Tour which can be found here.

 What To Expect At Coconut Tree Viewpoint Siargao?